Domesticate Child Support Order in Arizona

 The mother in Balazic domesticated her child support in Arizona without following all of the requirements of the Arizona Uniform Interstate Family Support Act and, therefore, failed to properly domesticate the other state court’s child support order in Arizona before seeking to enforce that child support order in Arizona.

-Kenneth responded in a timely manner and requested the court reschedule the hearing to a later date, which the court granted.
-Kenneth, however, failed to appear at the hearing and the court proceeded with the enforcement case and granted judgments to Sandra and against Ken for the amount of back child support owed, as well as a separate judgment for interest owed upon that back child support amount.
+Kenneth responded promptly and requested the court reschedule the hearing to a later date, which the court granted.
+Kenneth, however, failed to appear at the hearing and the court proceeded with the enforcement case and issued judgments to Sandra and against Ken for the amount of back child support owed, as well as a separate judgment for interest owed on that back child support amount.

-Kenneth appealed the courts enforcement of child support to the Arizona Court of Appeals.
-Kenneth’s primary argument is that Sandra’s failure to properly domesticate the North Carolina child support order, pursuant to the registration requirements set forth in the Arizona Uniform Interstate Family Support Act and that, pursuant to the Arizona Court of Appeals prior decision in the Grover case, the trial court lacked jurisdiction to enforce the North Carolina child support order and asserted the Arizona trial court’s judgments were, therefore, void.
+Kenneth appealed the court’s enforcement of child support to the Arizona Court of Appeals.
+Kenneth’s primary argument is that Sandra’s failure to adequately domesticate the North Carolina child support order, according to the registration requirements outlined in the Arizona Uniform Interstate Family Support Act.
+P and that, pursuant to the Arizona Court of Appeals prior decision in the Grover case, the trial court lacked jurisdiction to enforce the North Carolina child support order and asserted the Arizona trial court’s judgments were, therefore, void.

 Domesticate Child Support Order in Arizona | The Balazic Case

 The Act, therefore, has specific requirements to domesticate an out of state child support order when the purpose of doing so is to modify that other state’s child support order.
-The person seeking to modify the order must prove he or she has a statutory basis for seeking to move jurisdiction over the modification of child support from the other state to Arizona.
+The person seeking to change the order must prove he or she has a statutory basis for trying to move jurisdiction over the modification of child support from the other state to Arizona.

-The Act, however, has different language pertaining to domesticating a child support from another state when the purpose is not to move jurisdiction over the child support order from the other state but, instead, to simply enforce that foreign state child support order in Arizona.
+The Act, however, has different language about domesticating a child support from another state when the purpose is not to move jurisdiction over the child support order from the other state but, instead, to just enforce that foreign state child support order in Arizona.

 In conclusion, an Arizona court has no jurisdiction to modify another state’s court order if it is not properly domesticated under the Uniform Interstate Family Support Act’s requirements.
 You may not use Arizona’s more general Domestication of Foreign Judgments Act in place of following the procedures in the Uniform Interstate Family Support Act.
 A modification of a child support order issued by an Arizona judge in violation of proper domestication and assumption of jurisdiction is void.

-The provisions of the Act, however, pertaining to enforcement of another state’s child support order require proper domestication under the Uniform Interest Family Support Act but, unlike actions to modify support, the domestication provision are procedural and not jurisdictional, such that any orders to enforce another state’s child support order are not voidable even if domestication of that order was done incorrectly.
+The provisions of the Act, however, pertaining to the enforcement of another state’s child support order require proper domestication under the Uniform Interest Family Support Act.
+Unlike actions to modify support, the domestication provision is procedural and not jurisdictional, such that any orders to enforce another state’s child support order are not voidable even if domestication of that order was done incorrectly.